Skip to content

 1. Social Media Content Creator

-At first, income is modest — micro-creators with 10K–50K followers typically earn $1,000–$5,000/month.
-But later, once the audience compounds and the monetization stack is built, mid-tier creators hit $5,000–$25,000/month and top creators earn six and seven figures.
+At first, income is modest.
+Micro-creators with 10K–50K followers typically earn $1,000–$5,000/month.
+Later, once audience compounds and the monetization stack is built, mid-tier creators reach $5,000–$25,000/month.
+Top creators earn six and seven figures.

 How to Get Started